passmedaoxy/optimizer/README.md

 ## Requirements

 - Windows 10 or 11 (x64)
-- Administrator privileges
-- Visual Studio 2022, C++17

 ---

 ## Setup

-1. Clone the repo
+1. Clone the repo (or download from the release tab)
-2. Open `optimizer.sln` in Visual Studio 2022
+2. Open `optimizer.sln` in Visual Studio
 3. Build in Release | x64
 4. Run `optimizer.exe` as administrator